 In addition to her busy practice, Suzanne has been a speaker on various real estate topics including the real estate and leasing aspects of the Americans with Disabilities Act.
 She has been a consultant for the California Continuing Education of the Bar and is a past member of the UCC Committee for the State Bar of California.
 Suzanne served on the Board of Directors of Commercial Real Estate Women (CREW) and has served on the Board of Directors and Executive Committee of Fairy Tale Town.
 She served on the Board of Directors of the American Heart Association from 2012 to 2019.

-Suzanne is an AV® Peer Review Rated lawyer, the highest rating given by Martindale-Hubbell for legal ability and ethical standards.
-She was listed in the 2019 edition of Northern California Super Lawyers and was named in Sacramento Magazine's 2019 Top Lawyers List.
+Suzanne is an AV Peer Review Rated lawyer, the highest rating given by Martindale-Hubbell for legal ability and ethical standards.
+She was recognized in the Daily Journal's Top Health Care Lawyers 2020 for her practice of real estate law aiding health care providers and she was also listed in the 2019-2021 editions of Northern California Super Lawyers and Sacramento Magazine's 2019 -2021 Top Lawyers Lists.
 She graduated from UCLA with a BSN in nursing and holds a J.D. from the University of California, Hastings College of the Law.
 Prior to joining Murphy Austin Adams Schoenfeld LLP, Suzanne was a partner with Diepenbrock, Wulff, Plant & Hannegan, LLP, clerked for the Alaska Court of Appeals, and worked in Anchorage, Alaska as an associate with the law firm of Perkins Coie.
 She is a member of both the Alaska and California Bar Associations, as well as a member of the Business and Real Property Section of the State Bar, the Real Property Section of the Sacramento County Bar, the California Society of Healthcare Attorneys, and the American Health Lawyers Association.

 Healthcare Real Estate